Genocide of indigenous peoples: Contemporary examples

-Afghanistan

-For many years in Afghanistan, the indigenous Hazaras have been subjected to genocide.
-One of the most tragic events in the history of the genocide of the Hazaras was the 1998 Mazar-i-Sharif massacre in which 2,000 to 20,000 Hazaras were killed.

 Bangladesh

 According to Amnesty International and Reference Services Review, the indigenous Chakma people of the Chittagong hill tracts were allegedly subjected to genocidal violence between the 1970s and the 1990s.
 Their population had been dwindling since the military rule launched by dictator Major General Ziaur Rahman, who took control of the country after a military coup in 1975 and reigned from 1975 to 1981.
 Later, his successor Lieutenant General HM Ershad who reigned from 1982 to 1990.
 In response, the Chakma rebels led by M.N.
 Larma (killed in 1983) started an insurgency in the region in 1977.
 The Bangladeshi government had settled hundreds of thousands of Bengali people in the region who now constitute the majority of the population there.
 On 11 September 1996, the indigenous rebels reportedly abducted and killed 28 to 30 Bengali woodcutters.
 After democracy was reestablished in the country, fresh rounds of talks began in 1996 with the newly elected prime minister Sheikh Hasina Wajed of the Awami League, the daughter of the late Father of the Nation Sheikh Mujibur Rahman and the representatives of the indigenous rebels.
 A peace treaty was signed between the government and the indigenous people on 2 December 1997, ending the 20-year-long insurgency and all hostilities in the region.